bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.260683508311461in"} -->

-Once you\'ve decided on either tabs or pills, another thing you're going to consider is the layout.
+Once you&apos;ve decided on either tabs or pills, another thing you're going to consider is the layout.
 Do you want your navigation bar to be horizontal, vertical, justified?
-There are few different options and I\'m going to show you right now how you can quickly change them.
-Let\'s go ahead and just use the nav-pills code.
+There are few different options and I&apos;m going to show you right now how you can quickly change them.
+Let&apos;s go ahead and just use the nav-pills code.
 When I go back up to that unordered list element, I have that it should be nav in nav pills.